fran6co/GoogleBundle/README.md

                     domain:    .mydomain.com
                     trackPageLoadTime: true

+If you want to track from the server side you can add the flag serverSide: true in the tracker.

 #### View

 Include the Google Analytics Async template in the `head` tag or just before the `</body>` of your layout (The template will lazy load _gaq).
+This step is needed only if you have client side trackers.
+Server side trackers are handled automatically when the Response is issued.

 With twig: